fusionpbx/fusionpbx-docs/source/getting_started/backup.rst

 Command line settings
 ^^^^^^^^^^^^^^^^^^^^^^

-Be sure to change the password by replacing the zzzzzzzz in PGPASSWORD="zzzzzzzz" with your password.
+Be sure to change the password by replacing the zzzzzzzz in PGPASSWORD="zzzzzzzz" with your database password.
+You can get the password from /etc/fusionpbx/config.php.

 ::

- cd /usr/src/fusionpbx-install.sh
- git pull
- cd debian/resources/backup/
+ cd /etc/cron.daily
  vim fusionpbx-backup.sh

  #!/bin/sh